 How to apply

-Complete and return the Personal Licence [docx] 41KB and Disclosure Of Convictions And Declaration [docx] 60KB to us, along with:
+Complete the Personal Licence Application Form and Disclosure Of Convictions And Declaration [docx] 60KB to us, along with:

 - two photographs of yourself, one of which is endorsed as a true likeness

 - the original or a certified copy of your licensing qualification certificate

 - the original results of a Request a basic DBS check - GOV.UK (www.gov.uk) (no older than one month).

 - fee of £37.00 (Payment is taken whilst completing form)

 Notification of change of name or address or lost badge

 If we issued your personal licence, please complete our online Personal licence Lost/Stolen or change of name or address form, You will be required to upload a copy of your personal licence (badge and paper), (where this is not possible, you will need to upload a recent photograph of yourself), and pay a fee of £10.50.